hustvl/MapTR/README.md

 #
 ### News
+* **`Feb.
+27th, 2025`:** Check out our latest work, DiffusionDrive, accepted to CVPR 2025!
+This study explores multi-modal end-to-end driving using diffusion models for real-time and real-world applications.
 * **`Oct.
 6th, 2024`:** MapTRv2 is accepted to IJCV 2024!
 * **`Feb 20th, 2024`:** MapTRv2-based VADv2 is presented on arXiv  [paper](https://arxiv.org/pdf/2402.13243)    [project page](https://hgao-cv.github.io/VADv2/).
 * **`Aug.
 31th, 2023`:** initial MapTRv2 is released at ***maptrv2*** branch.
 Please run `git checkout maptrv2` to use it.